 By far, the most popular types of new year’s resolution involve some form of self-improvement, whether it’s losing weight, eating a healthier diet, or quitting smoking.
 This might also include finally undergoing a plastic surgery procedure a person has always wanted to have done.
 NY Times.
 As the year ends, the Science desk at The New York Times asked its reporters to look back at the news they reported on that was the most memorable.

 These are the selections, with a focus on health and medicine news.
 Two other groups of reporters have also selected the news they find most memorable: Visit this link for a roundup of science and this link for the year in climate change news.
-Zika: From Emergency to Endemic Threat Image The crisis began slowly at first.
+Zika: From Emergency to Endemic Threat Image.
 How to Build Sustainable Community Health Programs in the United States.
 Henry’s doctor gave him clear advice: check your blood sugar and take your insulin every day, not just when you feel bad.

 Exercise, at least thirty minutes a day, four days per week.
 Stop eating foods high in sugars and fats, and replace them with vegetables and protein.
 Holiday Decor Can Be Hazardous.
 Holiday Decor Can Be Hazardous.
 Woman Sues Zara After Being Injured by Rat-Infested Dress.
 When we talk about dangerous products, we’re often talking about items that are designed in a way that makes them more dangerous than they need to be or are made with components that are prone to failing and making a product dangerous.